 A Brief History of the Marque

-Initially called the Strolch (meaning happy vagabond), the name was changed to Progress in 1954.
+Initially called the Strolch (rascal, vagabond, little monkey), the name was changed to Progress in 1954.
 The original company name of Gottlieb Gaßmann, Stuttgart-Untertürkheim, Hindelanger Str.
 15, was changed to ProgressWerk Oberkirch AG.

 Access to the drive train was easily accomplished by loosening two levers.

 The company had some 500 employees, and sales continued for 7 years.
 With the scooter market declining, in 1960 it was decided to cease production and return to manufacturing metal parts for industry.
 Scooters remained on sale in some locations until 1963, but the last were built in 1960.
 The firm remains in business, with facilities in China and Canada.

 If you have a query or information about Progress machines, please contact us